ggustin93/ghostly-plus-dashboard/memory-bank/techContext.md

 ## 3. Technical Constraints

-- **Self-Hosted Supabase:** The entire Supabase instance runs on a private VUB VM, not Supabase Cloud.
-This impacts deployment, maintenance, and potentially available Supabase features/extensions.
+- **Self-Hosted Supabase (Operational Focus):** The Supabase instance primarily serves the dashboard's operational needs.
+Data archival, master clinical data management, and document storage rely on Pixiu, REDCap, and SharePoint respectively, as per `data_management_plan.md`.
-- **GDPR Compliance:** Strict adherence required due to handling sensitive medical data.
-Pseudonymization (e.g., SHA-256 as per `systemPatterns.md`) and encryption (e.g., Fernet) are key requirements.
-The proposal highlights storing data in REDCap as a GDPR-proof measure, and CME approval is needed.
+- **GDPR Compliance & Ethical Mandates (as per `data_management_plan.md`):** Strict adherence required due to handling sensitive medical data (personal, medical, physiological).
+This includes:
+    -   Implementing pseudonymization (e.g., SHA-256) and encryption (e.g., Fernet).
+    -   Managing data according to ethical approvals from FAGG, UZ Brussel, UZ Leuven, UZ Antwerpen.
+    -   Ensuring informed consent procedures are respected.
+    -   Aligning with VUB privacy registers and the collaboration agreement's stipulations on data ownership, use, and sharing.
+    -   Adhering to specified data retention (min 10 years, 25 for trial data, 30 for medical research data) and data sharing policies (FAIR principles, use of Zenodo/OSF for anonymized data, PURE for pseudonymized, specific licenses like CC BY-NC).
 - **Existing Game Client Adaptation:** The dashboard must integrate with the GHOSTLY+ game, which is an adaptation of the existing C#/MonoGame Android application (OpenFeasyo).
-This involves changes to the game for authentication and data upload.
+This involves changes to the game for authentication and data upload to the operational backend.

 ## 4. Key Dependencies & Libraries